 Section 2.
 Members of the Executive Committee

-The Executive Committee shall be comprised of the President, the Vice President, the NSPE Delegate, the Secretary, the Treasurer, and the two most immediate Past Presidents, who each shall indicate her/his availability and willingness to serve on the Executive Committee to the Nominations Committee at the time nominees are being selected for the next election
+The Executive Committee shall be comprised of the President, the President-Elect, the Vice President, the NSPE Delegate, the Secretary, the Treasurer, and the most immediate Past President, who shall indicate her/his availability and willingness to serve on the Executive Committee to the Nominations Committee at the time nominees are being selected for the next election.

 Bylaw 13 Representation to the National Society of Professional Engineers (NSPE) and to the Northeast Region